filviu/blog/content/posts/2012/2012-06-07-silly-android-contact-merging.md

   * If you choose Jon Doe and then select join **with** kingofrock1950 the name in the phone book will be the real name.
   * If you select kingofrock1950 and then join with Jon Doe the name shown will be kingofrock1950.

 I find it extremely stupid that I can't select the _default account_ which gives the name.
 Though you can select the picture.
 Fitting, all image, stupid functionality.
-Well&#8230;
+Well...

 If you have to fix it you need to _Separate contact_ and then join in the correct order.
 Nice, isn't it?